Top 9 Beard Grooming Tips

 You need to clean your beard with a proper beard shampoo.
 The hair on your chin needs to be washed just like the hair on the top of your head, and if you’re a messy eater, it probably needs an even more thorough scrub down.
 A simple rinse isn’t going to be sufficient especially if you have a full, proper beard.
 You’ll need to shampoo it to make sure you wash out the excess grime and oil that collects naturally over the course of the day.

-You don’t have to wash your beard every single day, but if you have a medium to long beard, you should be shampooing at least twice a week.
+One of the best beard grooming tips that I have learned is that you don’t have to wash your beard every single day, but if you have a medium to long beard, you should be shampooing at least twice a week.
 We prefer to use beard shampoos because they’re slightly gentler than shampoos for your hair.
 Far more oil collects in the glands on your head, and your typical shampoo is designed to strip hair of even its natural oils.
 If you use these harsh chemicals on your chin, you’ll find yourself with beardruff and itchy, dry hair.

 If you want an entire grooming kit, check out the Fulllight Tech Beard Grooming Kit from Amazon.com.
 It comes with conditioning balm, beard oil, and a wooden comb–pretty much everything you could possibly need!